mysql/mysql-utilities/doc/man/mysqluserclone.rst

 or more new user accounts are created on another (or the same) server with the same privileges as the original user.

-You must provide login information such as user, host, password, etc. for a user that has the appropriate rights to access all objects in the operation.
+You must provide connection parameters such as user, host, password, and so forth, for a user that has the appropriate rights to access all objects in the operation.
-See :ref:`mysqluserclone-notes` below for more details.
+See :ref:`mysqluserclone-notes` for more details.

 You can also use the utility to list users for a server by specifying the --list option.
 This prints a list of the users on the source (no destination is